Transforming New Technologies into Solutions

 Source: Manager.bg

 Business migration to the cloud is not just a technological goal.
-It is a paradigm shift in data utilization, says Margarita Naumova, founder and managing director of Inspirit and author of SQL Master Academy.
+It is a paradigm shift in the way data is used, says Margarita Naumova, founder and managing director of Inspirit and author of SQL Master Academy.

-What sparked your interest in data management and analytics, and what motivation has driven your success in becoming part of the top 1% of SQL Server specialists worldwide?
+What sparked your interest in data management and analysis, and what motivation lies behind your success in being in the top 1% of the best SQL Server specialists in the world?

 I have been working with databases since my university years.
 This world attracted me with its structured nature.
 Later, as a lecturer, I delved deeply into the theoretical aspects of this science.
 The logic behind database management is a form of “beautiful mathematics,” and I have always had a passion for mathematics.